S Antliae: Characteristics

-Based upon an annual parallax shift of 11.84 milliarc seconds as measured by the Hipparcos satellite, this system is 79.3 pc from Earth.
+Based upon an annual parallax shift of 12.6116 milliarc seconds as measured by the Gaia satellite, this system is 79.3 pc from Earth.
 Analysing and recalibrating yields a parallax of 13.30 and hence a distance of 76 pc.

 History

 The star's variability was first recorded in 1888 by H.M.
 Paul, when it had the shortest known period of any variable star.
 It was initially thought to be an Algol-type eclipsing binary, but this was discounted by E.C.
 Pickering on account of it lacking a shallow minimum in its maximum and the width of its minimum period.
 Alfred H. Joy noted the similarity of its light curve to W Ursae Majoris in 1926, concluding the system was indeed an eclipsing binary with two stars of spectral type A8.